OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/cosmos-db/documentdb-sql-query-reference.md

 })
 ```

- Zde je sada výsledků.
+ Zde je sada výsledků dotazu hello.

 ```
 [{
   "$1": {
     "valid": false,
-    "reason": "The Polygon input is not valid because the start and end points of the ring number 1 are not the same.
-Each ring of a polygon must have the same start and end points."
+    "reason": "hello Polygon input is not valid because hello start and end points of hello ring number 1 are not hello same.
+Each ring of a polygon must have hello same start and end points."
   }
 }]
 ```